 The writer asks this question to emphasize that no one knows what will happen in the future after one's death.
-This question can be written as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "No one knows what is coming after him." or "No one knows what will happen after he dies."
-(See: Rhetorical Question) wearies them This can be stated in active form.
-Alternate translation: "Fools become weary by their toil" or "Fools feel tired by the work that they do" (See: Active or Passive) ULT The toil of the foolish ones makes him weary, so that he does not know to go to a city. so that they do not even know the road to town This could mean: (1) "so much that he is unable to find the road to town."
+(See: Rhetorical Question (p.
+300)) (See: Rhetorical Question (p.300)) wearies them If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "Fools become weary by their toil" or "Fools feel tired by the work that they do" (See: Active or Passive (p.246)) (See: Active or Passive (p.246)) so that they do not even know the road to town This could mean: (1) "so much that he is unable to find the road to town."
 That the foolish person becomes so tired from working too hard that he is unable to find his way anywhere, or (2) "because he does not even know the way to town."
 That the foolish person becomes tired from working too hard because he does not know enough to go home.
 Woe to you, land The writer is speaking to the people of the nation as if they were the land itself, and he is speaking to the land as if it were a person.
-(See: Apostrophe and Personification) ULT Woe to you, O land, when your king is a lad, and your princes are feasting in the morning! if your king is a young boy This means that the king is inexperienced or immature. begin feasting in the morning This implies that the leaders are more concerned with having a good time than with leading the nation.
-(See: Assumed Knowledge and Implicit Information) blessed are you, land The writer is speaking to the people of the nation as if they were the land itself, and he is speaking to the land as if it were a person.
-(See: Apostrophe and Personification) ULT Blessed are you, O land, when your king is a son of noble ones, and your princes are eating at the proper time, for strength, and not for the drinking! king is the son of nobles This implies that the son has been trained by his elders in the customs of being a good king.
-Alternate translation: "king has trained by nobles" (See: Assumed Knowledge and Implicit Information) for strength, and not for drunkenness This explains why the blessed leaders eat.
+(See: [[rc:///ta/man/translate/figs-apostrophe]] and [[rc:///ta/man/translate/figs-personification]]) (See: Apostrophe (p.249)) if your king is a young boy This means that the king is inexperienced or immature. begin feasting in the morning This implies that the leaders are more concerned with having a good time than with leading the nation.
+(See: Assumed Knowledge and Implicit Information (p.251)) (See: Assumed Knowledge and Implicit Information (p.251)) blessed are you, land The writer is speaking to the people of the nation as if they were the land itself, and he is speaking to the land as if it were a person.
+(See: [[rc:///ta/man/translate/figs-apostrophe]] and [[rc:///ta/man/translate/figs-personification]]) (See: Apostrophe (p.249)) king is the son of nobles This implies that the son has been trained by his elders in the customs of being a good king.
+Alternate translation: "king has trained by nobles" (See: Assumed Knowledge and Implicit Information (p.251)) (See: Assumed Knowledge and Implicit Information (p.251)) for strength, and not for drunkenness This explains why the blessed leaders eat.